On the effects of biased quantum random numbers on the initialization of artificial neural networks: Introduction

 \section{Introduction}

 The intrinsic non-deterministic nature of quantum mechanics \citep{kofler2010} makes random number generation a native application of quantum computers.
 It has been exemplarily studied in \citet{bird2020} how such quantum random numbers can affect stochastic machine learning algorithms.
 For this purpose, electron-based superposition states have been prepared and measured on quantum hardware to create random 32-bit integers.
-These numbers have subsequently been used to initialize the weights in neural network models and to determine random splits in decision trees and random forests. \citeauthor{bird2020} observed that quantum random numbers can lead to superior results for certain numerical experiments in comparison with classically\footnote{We use the term ``classical'' in the sense of the physics community to distinguish deterministically behaving entities from the realm of classical physics from those governed by the non-deterministic rules of quantum physics \citep{norsen2017}.} generated pseudo-random numbers.
+These numbers have subsequently been used to initialize the weights in neural network models and to determine random splits in decision trees and random forests. \citeauthor{bird2020} have observed that quantum random numbers can lead to superior results for certain numerical experiments in comparison with classically\footnote{We use the term ``classical'' in the sense of the physics community to distinguish deterministically behaving entities from the realm of classical physics from those governed by the non-deterministic rules of quantum physics \citep{norsen2017}.} generated pseudo-random numbers.
 However, the authors have not further explained this behavior.
 In particular, they have not discussed the statistical properties of the generated quantum numbers.
-Due to technical imperfections and physical phenomena like decoherence and dissipation, measurement results from a quantum computer might in fact significantly deviate from idealized theoretical predictions \citep{shikano2020,kentaro2021}.
+Due to technical imperfections and physical phenomena like decoherence and dissipation, measurement results from a quantum computer might in fact significantly deviate from idealized theoretical predictions \citep{tamura2020,shikano2020,tamura2021}.
 This raises the question of whether it is not the superiority of the quantum random number generator to sample perfectly random from the uniform distribution that leads to the observed effect, but instead its ability to sample bit strings from a very particular distribution that is imposed by the quantum hardware.
-We therefore revisit this topic in the present manuscript and generate purposely biased random numbers using real quantum hardware.
+We therefore revisit this topic in the present manuscript and generate biased random numbers using real quantum hardware, where the specifics of the bias are determined by the natural imperfections of the hardware itself.
+The bias is therefore not under our control and even beyond our full understanding.
+With this approach, we aim to better comprehend the effects observed by \citeauthor{bird2020} for an analogous setup and explore the resulting implications.
+Summarized, our main goal is to further study the results of that work and to analyze the effects of quantum and classical random numbers with and without biases on neural network initialization.
+Our analysis is mainly based on numerical experiments and statistical tests.
 The structure of the remaining paper is as follows.
-In \cref{sec: background}, we briefly summarize the background of the main ingredients of our work, namely quantum computing and random number generation.
+In \cref{sec:background}, we briefly summarize the background of the main ingredients of our work, namely quantum computing and random number generation.
 Subsequently, we present the setup of our quantum random number generator and discuss the statistics of its results in \cref{sec:biased qrng}.
 In \cref{sec:experiments}, we study the effects of the generated quantum random numbers on artificial neural network weight initialization using numerical experiments.
 Finally, we close with a conclusion.